 Keep your devices secured by using Windows Health Attestation Service for compromised device detection.
 This service allows Workspace ONE UEM to monitor the device integrity during startup and take corrective actions.

 Navigate to Groups & Settings > All Settings > Devices & Users > Windows > Windows Desktop > Windows Health Attestation.

 Select Use Custom Server if you are using a custom on-premises server running Health Attestation.
 Enter the Server URL.

 |Select to configure a custom server for Health Attestation.

 This option requires a server running Windows Server 2016 or newer.

-Enabling this option displays the Server URL field.
+Enabling this option displays the Server URL text box.

 Secure Boot forces the system to boot to a factory trusted state.
 When Secure Boot is enabled, the core components used to boot the machine must have the correct cryptographic signatures that the OEM trusts.
 The UEFI firmware verifies the trust before it allows the machine to start.
 Secure boot prevents the startup if any it detects any tampered files.

 |Attestation Identity Key (AIK) Not Present

 |Enable to flag compromised device status when the AIK is not present on the device.